R3DPA: Leveraging 3D Representation Alignment and RGB Pretrained Priors for LiDAR Scene Generation: Experiments

 To ensure a fair comparison, we follow~\cite{nakashima_fast_2025} and train LiDM \cite{ran_towards_2024} with a learnable absolute positional encoding inserted after the first UNet convolution.
 This stabilizes orientation in generated scenes, allowing evaluation with non-rotation-invariant metrics (i.e. JSD, MMD) and improving performance on rotation-invariant metrics.

 For each method, we generate 10,000 samples and evaluate them against the full dataset of real scenes (train-val evaluation), as is common in generative modeling \cite{nakashima_fast_2025}.
 For completeness, we also report results evaluated against the validation set (val-only evaluation).
 For MMD, which requires computing the expensive Chamfer distance between all pairs of point clouds, we use 2,000 generated samples and evaluate them against 1,000 validation scenes, as in \cite{ran_towards_2024}.
+The VAE alignment and end-to-end training require 48h and 70h, respectively, using 8 NVIDIA A100 GPUs. \ours achieves an average inference speed of 0.6 s/scene, generating 10k samples in 1.45h on a single A100 with a batch size of 64.

 We present quantitative results in Table~\ref{tab:sota} and qualitative comparisons in Figure~\ref{fig:qual}.
 For range-image metrics, \ours performs on par with the state of the art on FRID, while achieving a significant improvement on the FLD metric.
 For point-based metrics, which are particularly important given the ultimate goal of generating high-quality, realistic point clouds, our method surpasses previous approaches.
 On bird’s-eye-view metrics, \ours improves the JSD score while achieving performance comparable to the state of the art on MMD.
 Importantly, we achieve strong performance across both point and range metrics while other works show higher variance.
+We suspect that \cite{xiong_ultralidar_2023}'s low score likely results from its voxel-based architecture.
 We present further qualitative results from our model in Figure \ref{fig:ours_qual}.